seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

     # Makefile for hello pass

-    # Path to top level of LLVM hierarchy
+    # Path to top level of LLVM37 hierarchy
     LEVEL = ../../..

     # Name of the library to build